 If cancer develops at the back of the nose, in the nose or in the sinuses, you may have trouble breathing through the nose.
 If the cancer develops in the oropharynx, breathing through the nose or mouth may be a problem.
 As the tumor grows, breathing becomes more difficult.

 Cancer in the oropharyngeal area, the area at the back of the throat, may cause trouble with swallowing.
 As the tumor grows, a mechanical blockage of the throat may occur.

-If cancer starts in the salivary glands of the mouth, you may experience swelling around the chin or jaw, as well as dry mouth and pain.
+Glands in the area of the mouth make saliva, the fluid that keeps the mouth moist and helps digest food.
+If cancer starts in the salivary glands of the mouth, certain symptoms may occur.
+You may experience swelling around the chin or jaw; dry mouth; numbness; paralysis of the facial muscles; and pain.
 Swelling may also occur elsewhere in the mouth or throat, leading to problems with breathing and swallowing.

 Ear pain may be an early symptom of either mouth or throat cancer.
 An earache that does not go away, particularly with antibiotic treatment or ear drops, should be discussed with the doctor.
 Ringing in the ears may also occur.

 Bleeding through the nose or mouth, chronic sinus infections, headaches and pain in the eyes may indicate mouth or throat cancer.
 Problems occur when tumor growth physically blocks normal pathways in the nose, mouth and throat or when growth presses on nerves.